-Shareholders representing shares of a total par value of one million Swiss francs may require that items be included in the agenda of the meeting.
+Shareholders representing at least 10% of the share capital or holding shares of a total par value of one million Swiss francs may require that items be included in the agenda of the meeting.
 Such request must be made in writing not less than sixty days ahead of the meeting and shall include a brief description of the items to be discussed and the proposals.